Q&A Session: Adam Lisagor

 Hey Adam, I loved your series with soapbox!
-How does co marketing efforts like that play into your strategy?
-I seen you do other things like that.
+How do co-marketing efforts like that play into your strategy?
+I’ve seen you do other things like that.
 Please do tell!

-How do you think the co marketing does for you in a marketing perspective? (the ones that you don’t seek out) Do you find that they drive in business?
-Would you recommend other video business to make those part of there marketing strategy?
+How do you think the co-marketing does for you from a marketing perspective? (the ones that you don’t seek out) Do you find that they drive in business?
+Would you recommend other video businesses to make those parts of their marketing strategy?

 If you can get a co-marketing partner like Wistia or in our case Slack to agree to help you tell your own story as you tell their story, it’s going to be a huge win.
 Highly valuable.
 Slack is still a calling card for us even 4+ years later because it’s a story about us that feels very native in the story we told about them.
 So if your story is worth telling and you can convince your partner/client that it’s valuable to them in a shared effort, it’s a win.

-Thanks Adam!
-Do you see a space between the productions company’s and the homemade videos?
+Thanks, Adam!
+Do you see a space between the production companies and the homemade videos?

 Such an interesting question, thanks for asking it!